IsaiahByrd/cmsc433-pokemon-game/README.md

 </p>

-This project is a Pokémon Game for CMSC433.
+This project is a Pokémon Game for CMSC433 at UMBC.
 Follow the instructions below to set it up and run it locally.

 ## Requirements

 - Python 3.7+
 - Git (to clone the repo)
+- XAMPP (for MariaDB + phpMyAdmin)
+- MariaDB Connector/C (for installing the `mariadb` Python package)

 ---